astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/mentoring.md

 **Next**, don't be afraid to ask questions.
-I learned the hard way that asking "can I ask a question" can be deeply frustrating depending on the mentor (in some cases, it's respectful as you're trying to see if the mentor is busy).
+I learned the hard way that asking "can I ask a question" can be deeply frustrating depending on the mentor (although, in some cases, it's respectful as you're trying to see if the mentor is busy).

 I personally would just go ahead and ask the question: you'll probably get some quick response and the mentor will continue to think about it and give you progressively better advice.
 However, the mentor is **not there to solve your problems**.
-They're there to **help you solve the problem**, and then maybe push you over the finish line if you can't.
+They're there to help *you* to solve the problem, and then maybe push you over the finish line if you can't.

 Read your mentor as well.
 There *will* be times when they're in a bad mood and they will think they should still help you and then both parties will somehow get frustrated by the end of it.